Robust spectral preconditioning for high-P\'{e}clet number convection-diffusion: Numerical results

 For both hybrid Schwarz preconditioners, we partition the domain into 64 subdomains using ParMETIS (\Cref{fig:3d}b).
 These subdomains are extended by two layers of overlap and one additional layer of oversampling for MS-GFEM, whereas we choose an overlap of three layers of elements for the PoU method to obtain comparable results.
 The PoU coarse space is built from the constant and linear functions, i.e., we choose four basis functions per subdomain leading to a coarse space dimension of 256.
 For MS-GFEM, we compute a fixed number of only two eigenfunctions per subdomain to build a 128-dimensional coarse space.
 In both cases, the setup of the preconditioner as well as the local solves are executed in parallel using 64 threads, i.e., one thread per subdomain.

 All simulations are run until a residual reduction of $\errTol = 10^{-10}$ is achieved or a maximum number of iterations is reached.
-We stop the multigrid methods after $10\,000$ iterations and the two-level RAS methods after $2\,000$, at which point the runtime is already significantly larger than for the methods that converge.
+We stop the multigrid methods after $10\,000$ iterations and the two-level RAS methods after $1\,000$, at which point the runtime is already significantly larger than for the methods that converge.
+Note that all results were obtained on the same machine with the same number of CPU cores, which did not exceed the cores available on a single socket.
+Hence, the differences due to threads versus MPI processes are expected to be negligible.

 \Cref{tab:3d_comparison} lists the number of GMRES iterations as well as the runtime of the solvers using the four different preconditioners for different values of $\diffMin$.
 Although GAMG and BoomerAMG are faster than the other methods if they converge, both of them only converge for $\diffMin = 10^{-3}$.
 While the PoU method is a bit more robust and converges for $\diffMin \in \{10^{-3}, 10^{-4}\}$, the runtime in the latter case is faster for the MS-GFEM preconditioner.
 In fact, the iteration number, setup time, as well as the total time needed is independent of the model parameter $\diffMin$ for MS-GFEM, highlighting the flexibility and robustness of the method once again.